Mavichist/Project-Bot/README.md

 `dotnet run -p BotTests`

 If all went according to plan, your bot should now appear to be online and should respond to commands.

+Please note that you may need to use `dotnet restore` and/or NuGet to install the `DSharpPlus` library (upon which this repo is based).